njhulsey/Multiplayer-Tron/README.md

 # Multiplayer-Tron
-I wanted to make multiplayer games because I wanted my friends to play my games with me.
-So, I programed a multiplayer tron light bike game during my junior year Christmas break.
+I always wanted to make multiplayer games because I wanted to share my games with my friends.
+So, I programmed a multiplayer tron light bike game during my junior year Christmas break.

 WHAT I LEARNED:
-- UDP Java
+- UDP Java (Connections)
 - How to handle packets
+- Drawing, input handling, game logic, and objects

 HOW TO PLAY:
 1) run the server
 2) run the client (selecting "no" option when prompted to run the server)
-3) Connect to IP Address (Worked best with LogMeIn Hamachi)
+3) Connect to IP Address (Worked best with LogMeIn Hamachi or 127.0.0.1 for local address)
 4) Enjoy playing :)